On This Page

 The laid-back line famous for "Freestyle" cruising, meaning relaxed dress codes and dining whenever and wherever you want, has also seen an increase in families onboard.
 Norwegian Cruise Line's newest ships feature kid-size furniture in the buffet restaurants, and plenty of larger and connecting cabins.

-Norwegian's newest ships -- Escape, Breakaway and Getaway -- feature more staterooms that fit five, more connecting rooms and more studios for the single relative who wants to join in the family fun.
+Norwegian's newest ships -- Escape, Breakaway, Getaway and Bliss -- feature more staterooms that fit five, more connecting rooms and more studios for the single relative who wants to join in the family fun.

 These windowless cabins sleep up to four with two lower beds converting into a queen and two Pullman bunk beds.
 The one bathroom is outfitted with a shower.
 All family staterooms are located on Deck 12, near the Splash Academy kids club, and most of the staterooms can be turned into connecting rooms.